Ghosteined/GrambyScript/README.md

 - Every statement must end with a semicolon (`;`).
 - Variable names must be **UPPERCASE** and contain only **letters**, **numbers**, and **underscores**.
-- Variable names **CANNOT** be overridden; attempting to do so will result in an error.
+- **Variable names can be overridden.** If a variable is redefined, its previous value is replaced and all further references use the new value.
-- Outputs are variables, they cannot override another variable name and they need to be assigned a value.
+- Outputs are variables; they can be defined with or without an explicit assignment.
+  - `output S0;` is equivalent to `output S0 = S0;`
 - Lines can be written consecutively without affecting execution — spacing is only for readability.
 - **Comments** are written between single slashes, like `/ this is a comment /`.
 - **Parentheses** are allowed in logic expressions to control evaluation order.